 Before doing this room makeover for my best friend, I asked her and her husband what they wanted functionally in this space.
 The envisioned a room for gathering/hosting, Christmas, reading, and playing games.
-Knowing that they play chess, an idea struck me to place a chess table in an un-used corner of this room!
+Knowing that they play chess, an idea struck me to place a DIY chess table in an un-used corner of this room!
 I’ve always loved a chess table.

 I then remembered that I had several boxes of checkered marble tile leftover from my laundry room renovation…. and I love coming up with ways to re-use and be resourceful!
 This tile was laying around just WAITING for me to put it to good use.
 And then the idea was born.
 LET’S MAKE A DIY CHESS TABLE!